Taste of Home

-Everyone has that one tedious kitchen task they hate.
+Everyone has that one task they hate.
 Maybe it’s cutting onions (so many tears) or unwrapping candies for a favorite cookie.
 For me, it’s peeling hard-boiled eggs.
-I always dread removing the shell because no matter how hard I try, I never can get the perfect peel.
+I always hate removing the shell because no matter how hard I try, I never can get the perfect peel.
 That means my deviled eggs never look as flawless as I want (though I can recommend some delicious takes on the appetizer).

-Lucky for me, our Test Kitchen has three easy methods for removing the shell with flawless results.
+Lucky for me, our Test Kitchen has three easy methods for removing the shell with picture-perfect results.
 That means no more ugly eggs and no more frustration!
 And I can cross this task off my list of most-dreaded.
 Let’s start at the very beginning: getting the perfect hard-boiled egg.

 How to Cook (and Peel!)
 Perfect Hard-Boiled Eggs

-To make eggs that are easier to peel, our Test Kitchen experts recommend not boiling your eggs at all.
+To make eggs that are easier to peel, our Test Kitchen recommend not boiling your eggs at all.
 No, not even with a bit of vinegar or baking soda (our experts found these cooking hacks didn’t help at all).
 Instead, place eggs in a steamer basket inside a pot.
 Fill the pot with water up to the base of the basket.
 Heat your water, and once it begins to boil, set a timer for 14 minutes.
 When time is up, remove the eggs from the basket and plunge into an ice bath to stop the cooking process.
-This should yield perfectly hard boiled eggs.
+This should create perfectly hard boiled eggs.

 Test Kitchen tip: Older eggs peel easier.
 If your eggs are reaching their use-by date, they’re just perfect for hard boiling.
 Psst!
 There’s a simple trick to telling how to tell how old your eggs are.